In order to decide whether or not to automate functional tests, a number of questions need to be answered:-

 Selenium (Open Source)

 Selenium is a very good free tool for conducting Functional Testing on Web Sites or on Mobile Devices.
-It can achieve similar results to QTP/UFT.
-For the inexperienced, it can be a little difficult to install and configure, but once done can be used with Eclipse to create and run automated scripts.
+It is not a play and record tool but can achieve similar results to HP QTP/UFT.
+It can be a little problematic to install and configure, but once done can be used with Eclipse to create and run automated scripts.
 The tool is based upon the JAVA language.

 It is often used with:-